 History of the Converse Chuck Taylor All Star Core Ox

 Converse Chuck Taylor All Star Core Ox is one of the modern reinterpretations of the original Converse All Star, crafted under the wings of its present parent company and leading athletic footwear brand Nike.

-Towards the 1960s, the high-top Converse All Star became the most preferred ball shoe in the NBA games way before other competing brands began introducing tech-laden performance shoes on the court.
-During such era, athletes also started cutting away unwanted height off their All Star’s to achieve more flexibility, especially in the ankle area while playing basketball.
+Towards the 1960s, the high-top Converse All-Star became the most preferred ball shoe in the NBA games way before other competing brands began introducing tech-laden performance shoes on the court.
+During such an era, athletes also started cutting away unwanted height off their All-Stars which let them achieve more flexibility, especially in the ankle area while playing basketball.

 Converse responded by coming out with the All-Star Oxford Cut or Ox in 1957, the brand’s first low-profile sneaker.
 It was also the first time the Converse Chuck Taylor All Star logo was slashed from the side panels.
 Fast forward to the present time it got restocked and was marked with a low ankle height, maintaining the core essentials of the much-celebrated Converse All-Star.